 Once you receive your Form W-2 from your employer with your earnings, it lists the amount of tips you earned over the past year, if you reported them correctly.
 Then it's just a matter of filling that number into line 7 of Form 1040.
 If you didn't report your tips to your employer (or if the amount was under $20 each month), now's the time to report it.
 File Form 4137, Social Security and Medicare Tax on Unreported Tip Income along with your tax return.

 The IRS keeps a sharp eye on unreported tip income, so it's imperative that if tips are part of your wages, you follow the rules.
-For more information on taxes, check out the links on the next page.
+For more information on taxes, check out the links below.